sense-finance/sense-v1/README.md

 # <img src="contract-diagram.svg" alt="sense smart contract user/contract interaction diagram">

 The `Divider` is the accounting engine of the Sense Protocol.
-It allows users to "divide" `Target` assets into ERC20 `Zeros` & `Claims` with the help of numerous auxilary contracts including `Feeds`, `Feed Factories`, `Periphery`, `TWrappers` and `Emergency Stop`.
+It allows users to "divide" `Target` assets into ERC20 `Zeros` & `Claims` with the help of numerous auxilary contracts including `Adapters`, `Adapter Factories`, `Periphery`, `TWrappers` and `Emergency Stop`.
 Each Target can have up to three instances or `series` of Zeros and Claims, and each series is uniquely identified by their `maturity`.
-The Divider reads [`Scale` values](https://docs.sense.finance/litepaper/#rate-accumulator) from Feeds to determine how much Target to distribute to Zero & Claim holders at or before maturity.
+The Divider reads [`Scale` values](https://docs.sense.finance/litepaper/#rate-accumulator) from Adapters to determine how much Target to distribute to Zero & Claim holders at or before maturity.
 Constituing as the "core" of Sense, these contracts fully implement the [Sense Lifecycle](https://docs.sense.finance/litepaper/#divider) as well as permissionless series management & onboarding of arbitrary Target yield-bearing assets.

 The core is surrounded by `modules` that build atop and/or leverage its functionality to achieve a certain goal such as [Collect to Drag](https://medium.com/sensefinance/designing-yield-tokens-d20c34d96f56) conversions for Claims or the management of a [Zero/Claim borrowing/lending pool](https://medium.com/sensefinance/sense-finance-x-rari-capital-5c0e0b6289d4).

 ### Divider
 The Divider contract contains the logic to `issue()` ERC20 Zeros and Claims, re`combine()` those assets into Target before their `maturity`, `collect()` Target with Claim tokens, and `redeemZero()` at or after maturity.
 The goal is to have the Sense Divider be the home for all yield-bearing asset liquidity in DeFi.

-### Feed
+### Adapter
-Feed contracts contain only the logic needed to calculate Scale values.
-The protocol will have several Feeds, each with similar code, that are granted core access to the Divider by authorized actors.
-In most cases, the only difference between Feeds will be how they calculate their Scale value.
+Adapter contracts contain only the logic needed to calculate Scale values.
+The protocol will have several Adapters, each with similar code, that are granted core access to the Divider by authorized actors.
+In most cases, the only difference between Adapters will be how they calculate their Scale value.

-Each feed has a `delta` that represents the maximum growth per second a scale can be when retrieving a value from the protocol's scale method.
-This delta value is the same across all the targets within the same target type and is defined on the feed factory which then sets it to the feed on initialization.
+Each adapter has a `delta` that represents the maximum growth per second a scale can be when retrieving a value from the protocol's scale method.
+This delta value is the same across all the targets within the same target type and is defined on the adapter factory which then sets it to the adapter on initialization.

-To create a feed implementation, the contract needs to inherit from `BaseFeed.sol` and override `_scale()` which is a function that calls the external protocol to get the current scale value.
+To create a adapter implementation, the contract needs to inherit from `BaseAdapter.sol` and override `_scale()` which is a function that calls the external protocol to get the current scale value.

-### Feed factory
+### Adapter factory
-The feed factory allows any person to deploy a feed for a given Target in a permissionless manner.
+The adapter factory allows any person to deploy a adapter for a given Target in a permissionless manner.

-Following a gradual expansion, Sense Finance will deploy one Feed Factory for each protocol (e.g cTokens Feed Factory, aTokens Feed Factory, etc).
+Following a gradual expansion, Sense Finance will deploy one Adapter Factory for each protocol (e.g cTokens Adapter Factory, aTokens Adapter Factory, etc).

 Most factories will be similar except for how they implement `_exists(target)`, a method that communicates to a data contract from the external protocol (e.g the Comptroller on Compound Finance) to check whether the Target passed is a supported asset of that protocol.

-Users can deploy a Feed by making a call to the `Periphery` contract, which has authority to call `deployFeed(_target)` on the Feed Factory.
+Users can deploy a Adapter by making a call to the `Periphery` contract, which has authority to call `deployAdapter(_target)` on the Adapter Factory.

-To create a Feed Factory, the contract needs to inherit from `BaseFactory.sol` and override `_exists()`.
+To create a Adapter Factory, the contract needs to inherit from `BaseFactory.sol` and override `_exists()`.

 ### Periphery

 Periphery contains bundled actions for Series Actors and general users.

-For Series Actors, the Periphery exposes the public entry points to onboard new Targets (i.e. deploy feeds) and initialize new Series.
-The Target Sponsor calls `onboardFeed` which will deploy a Feed via a Feed Factory and onboard the Target to the Sense Fuse Pool.
+For Series Actors, the Periphery exposes the public entry points to onboard new Targets (i.e. deploy adapters) and initialize new Series.
+The Target Sponsor calls `onboardAdapter` which will deploy a Adapter via a Adapter Factory and onboard the Target to the Sense Fuse Pool.
 The Series Sponsor calls `sponsorSeries` to initialize a series in the Divider and create a Zero/gClaim pool on UniswapV3.

 Because the UniswapV3 pool holds Zeros/gClaims, users need to execute additional steps to `issue()` / `combine()` and `join()` / `exit()` gClaims in order to enter/exit into/from a Zero/Claim position.
 The Periphery allows general users bundle the necessary calls behind a single function interface and perform the following operations atomically:
 - swapTargetForZeros